IBM-Cloud/docs/services/IotMapInsights/index.md

 {: #starter_exp}
 Experience the capabilities of {{site.data.keyword.iotmapinsights_short}} and other {{site.data.keyword.iot4auto_short}} services.
 Visit the [{{site.data.keyword.iot4auto_short}} Starter Experience](https://iot-for-automotive-starter-experience.mybluemix.net){:new_window} page to play an interactive demo and try out some starter apps that provide examples of how you can use several {{site.data.keyword.iot4auto_short}} services on {{site.data.keyword.Bluemix_notm}} to build automotive solutions.

+## Service availability and updates
+{: #service_up}
+To find out about the status and any upcoming planned service maintenance updates for the {{site.data.keyword.iotmapinsights_short}} API services on {{site.data.keyword.Bluemix_notm}}, go to the [IBM Watson IoT Service Health Dashboard](https://status.internetofthings.ibmcloud.com).

 # Related Links
 {: #rellinks}